John Helder Wedge: Port Phillip District

-When Batman returned from his first visit in 1835 Wedge resigned from the Survey Department and crossed to Port Phillip, arriving on 7 August 1835 where he explored along the Barwon River and surveyed the 600000 acre 'acquired' by Batman's Port Phillip Association from the Indigenous Australians.
 Wedge arrived the site of Melbourne on 2 September 1835, where he discovered members of a party organised by John Pascoe Fawkner.
-Wedge was against the forceful removal of Fawkner's party by its rivals, and played an important part in the founding of the settlement of Melbourne.
+Wedge was against the forceful removal of Fawkner's party.
 Wedge named the Yarra River on 13 September 1835.

 John Helder Wedge's map of John Batman's exploration of the Port Phillip District, drawn in 1835.
 This map shows the proposed subdivision of the lands amongst the Port Phillip Association members.